WorldVistA/VistA/Documentation/plan-6-monographs/lexicon.rst

 * LEX(757.1)
 * LEX(757.033)

-Unfortuantely, this was rather computationally expensive as the globals were very large.
+Unfortunately, this was rather computationally expensive as the globals were very large.
 The KIDS build file was 1.2GB large; and it took over an hour to install; plus it generated a large amount of Journal file activity.